bioidiap/bob.blitz/doc/c_cpp_api.rst

 .. c:function:: Py_ssize_t PyBlitzArray_NDIM (PyBlitzArrayObject* o)

-   Returns the number of dimensions in a given ``xbob.blitz.array``.
+   Returns the number of dimensions in a given ``bob.blitz.array``.
 This is the formal way to check for ``o->ndim``.